Nnennajohn-rain/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is the script that prints the name of the current working directory
+The script to display the contents list of my current directory